Football Game Day

 – No motorized traffic will be permitted to access roads during the below road closures.

--Natchez Trace from Jess Neely Drive to Children’s Way will close no later than 7 hours prior to kick office.
-Exact times may vary game to game.
+– Natchez Trace from Jess Neely to Children’s Way will close no later than 7 hours prior to kick-off.

 – FirstBank Stadium follows the Southeastern Conference’s Clear Bag Policy.
 Each fan is limited to one clear plastic bag no larger than 12 inches by 6 inches by 12 inches, or a one-gallon, clear, re-seal-able plastic storage bag.
 Fans will also be allowed a small clutch purse not to exceed 4.5 inches by 6.5 inches.
 Clear backpacks must also meet these regulations.